hirrolot/poica/README.md

 See [`examples/error_handling.c`](examples/error_handling.c) as an example of error handling using ADTs.

 ### Performance

-Generated machine code is almost or totally identical to compiled hand-written ADTs.
-Here are the compiled versions of hand-written ADTs and the examples using poica:
+Generated machine code is almost or totally identical to compiled hand-written ADTs:

 | Example name | poica | Hand-written |
 |----------|----------|----------|